openstack/keystone-specs/api/v3/identity-api-v3.rst

 * The update of the parent_id is not allowed and will fail with a ``403 Forbidden``
-* Disabling a project that is not a leaf in the hierarchy (it is a parent of one or more projects) will fail with a ``403 Forbidden``
+* Disabling a project that has enabled projects in its subtree will fail with a ``403 Forbidden``
+* Enabling a project that has disabled parents will fail with a ``403 Forbidden``

 Delete project
 ^^^^^^^^^^^^^^